 The vast majority of Canadian water and wastewater services are publicly provided by municipal governments.
 Most cities and towns have been delivering safe drinking water and high-quality sanitation services for decades.
 Municipalities have developed unprecedented experience and expertise providing these services.

 The 2016 federal budget provided funding for municipal water and wastewater infrastructure under a new $2 billion Clean Water and Wastewater Fund (CWWF).
 The 2017 federal budget enhanced funding for “green” infrastructure, including water and wastewater systems, committing more than $9 billion over the next decade.
-And the 2018 budget committed an additional $172.6 million to address drinking water in First Nation communities.
+The 2018 budget committed an additional $172.6 million to address drinking water in First Nation communities.
 And the 2019 budget added $2.2 billion to infrastructure spending through the Gas Tax, only a portion of which will go to water treatment or distribution projects.

-While it is better than nothing, this level of funding is still inadequate.
+While it is better than nothing, this level of funding is inadequate.
 An estimated $20 billion is needed to bring existing infrastructure in line with federal wastewater treatment guidelines, and approximately $50 billion will be needed to replace or upgrade aging water and wastewater infrastructure.
-Moreover, the federal contribution towards municipal infrastructure projects will be capped at a maximum of 40 per cent of total costs, down from the 50 per cent commitment made to projects receiving Phase 1 infrastructure funding.

 First Nation communities also need significant investment in their water and wastewater systems.
 A 2011 assessment (the most recent national assessment) classified 314 water systems, 39 per cent of all First Nations’ systems, as high risk.
 Despite the attention that on reserve water funding has received in recent budgets, the Parliamentary Budget Officer reported in 2017 that the government was spending only 70 per cent of the $3.2 billion needed to bring water infrastructure on reserve in line with non-First Nations communities.
-As of February 2019, the Government of Canada reports 122 short and long-term drinking water advisories in First Nation communities.
-The number of communities with undrinkable water consistently hovers around 100, with some communities under advisories for over a decade.
+As of February 2019, the Government of Canada reports at least 105 short and long-term drinking water advisories in First Nation communities.

 The Liberal government has removed the public-private partnership (P3) screen put in place by the previous Conservative government for large infrastructure projects.
 But ongoing underfunding intensifies pressure on municipalities and First Nation communities to consider privatizing the financing, operations, management and/or maintenance of their water facilities through P3s.
 Water and wastewater systems could also be targeted for privatization through the new Canada Infrastructure Bank.